fastrgv/AdaVenture/README.md

 -------------------------------------------------------

-**msWin32** => w32cmp.bat
+**msWin32** => setpath32.bat + w32cmp.bat
-**msWin64** => w64cmp.bat (read ~docs\gnuAdaOnWindows.txt)
+**msWin64** => setpath64.bat + w64cmp.bat (read ~docs\gnuAdaOnWindows.txt)

+Note that the above windows build script might need to be adjusted to reference your actual installation directory for the GNU Ada compiler.

 -------------------------------------------------------
 **MacOSX** => ocmp.sh:

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard library GLFW installed.
 This is used to build the executable named adaventure_osx.
-Macs with a recent but standard configuration of OSX should be able to rebuild using these scripts, assuming you have Ada installed, as well as g++ from Xcode.
+Macs with a recent but standard configuration of OSX should be able to rebuild using these scripts, assuming you have GNU Ada installed.

-Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX without Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmp.sh: